Data Protection - Privacy

 11.3.6 Encryption.
 MeetingSphere warrants that information is stored and transmitted to Users only in encrypted format.

 11.3.7 Use by MeetingSphere.
-MeetingSphere makes no use of information collected by the Service other than to keep track of the personal licensing and unlicensing of individuals as Host, Leader or Facilitator and to provide information to these users regarding their new or changed role.
-For the avoidance of doubt: MeetingSphere does not profile use patterns, user contributions or PII or related information for any purpose and will prevent any other party from doing so.
+MeetingSphere makes no use of information collected by the Service other than to keep track of the personal licensing and unlicensing of individuals as Host or Pro-Host and to provide information to these Users regarding their new or changed role.
+For the avoidance of doubt: MeetingSphere does not profile use patterns, User contributions or PII or related information for any purpose and will prevent any third party from doing so.

 11.3.8 Other systems.
-Information collected by Your use of the Service is held (a) in a dedicated Meeting Center instance with dedicated database, (b) backups of that database and (c) the MeetingSphere Store.
-The MeetingSphere Store is located in Virginia and holds the names and email addresses only of personally licensed users, Subscription Administrators and Licensors.
+Information collected by Your use of the Service is held (a) in a dedicated Meeting Center in-stance with dedicated database, (b) backups of that database and (c) the MeetingSphere Store.
+The MeetingSphere Store is located in Dublin, Ireland, and holds the names and email addresses only of personally Licensed Users, Subscription Administrators and Licensors.
 MeetingSphere maintains licensing information as part of its business records in compliance with legal requirements and good commercial practice.

 11.3.9 Deletion.
 MeetingSphere deletes Your Meeting Center and its database including all backup copies automatically at the end of the Grace Period or on Your written order.
 MeetingSphere will also delete backup copies of Your Meeting Center on your written order should this be required for You to comply with deletion requests.
 For the avoidance of doubt: After such deletion no copies of Your information shall survive, and You accept that such information cannot be subsequently restored.

 11.4 Your obligations.
-While MeetingSphere is responsible for the technical security, availability, confidentiality and functionality of the Service it falls on You to assure that the service is used in compliance with the principles of data secrecy and the Data Protection laws and regulations that apply to you.
+While MeetingSphere is responsible for the technical security, availability, confidentiality and functionality of the Service it falls on You to assure that the Service is used in compliance with the principles of data secrecy and the Privacy laws and regulations that apply to you.
 This obligation includes but is not limited to the following sub-clauses of this clause 11.4:

 11.4.1 Collection of Information.
-You will collect Personally Identifiable Information as defined in clause 11.2.1 only with the User’s consent.
+You will collect Personally Identifiable Information as defined in clause 11.2.1 only with the User’s consent and/or where You have a legitimate interest or legal basis to do so.

 11.4.2 Authentication.
 You will set and enforce adequate authentication requirements and a separation of roles to protect the PII and contributions of Your Users.